localgovdrupal/docs/docs/src/content/features/workflow.md

 ## Review date

-This needs a submodule called  'LocalGov Review Date'.
-It's included in LocalGov Drupal, but is not switched on - talk to your developer about enabling it.
+The 'Review Date' feature allows you to schedule reviews so your content is relevant and up to date.

-Content should be reviewed regularly to ensure that it is relevant and up to date.
-We can track these reviews using the 'Review date' feature.
+This needs a submodule called  'LocalGov Review Date' which is included in LocalGov Drupal, but is not switched on.
+Talk to your developer about enabling it.

 ### An example workflow for Review date